mgreiler/se-unlocked/Transcripts/EP_64_Nicolas_Dular.md

 That's the issue.
 So you want to be nice to someone, but you also want to help them to grow.
 So there's a trade off and I think they're anonymous.
-They're definitely anonymous kid lab.
-So , I think you only know who evaluated you evaluated you as a manager, but not who is appeared that who evaluat evaluated you mm-hmm yeah, at least at least there's that.
+They're definitely anonymous at GitLab.
+So , I think you only know who evaluated you evaluated you as a manager, but not who is appeared that who evaluate evaluated you mm-hmm yeah, at least at least there's that.

 [00:36:16] **Michaela:** So I think.
 What we can sum up here is that it's actually a great experience being a engineering manager for some time, because probably now look at things in a much more different way.
 You understand, you know, the, the problems that engineering managers have.
-You can also understand how you can help them, maybe see your potential or you know, what you're doing your impact and also maybe.
+You can also understand how you can help them, maybe see your potential or you know, what you're doing, your impact and also maybe.

 Have a better understanding of KPIs that I, I don't think that a lot of